Troy Parrott: Loan spells

-Loan to Preston North End

 On 25 July 2022, Tottenham Hotspur announced that Parrott had signed a new contract at the club until 2025 and was subsequently loaned out to Championship side Preston North End for the 2022–23 season.
 He scored his first goal for Preston in an EFL Cup win over Huddersfield Town on 9 August 2022.
 His first league goal for Preston North End was the winning goal in a 3–2 win over Norwich City at Carrow Road on 8 October 2022.

+On 24 August 2023, Parrott was loaned out to Dutch club Excelsior Rotterdam on a season long loan deal.
+Over the course of the season, he scored seventeen goals, including two hat-tricks in the relegation play-offs, but was unable to save the club from relegation.

+AZ Alkmaar

+Parrott signed for Eredivise club AZ Alkmaar from Tottenham Hotspur on 13 July 2024.
+The transfer fee paid to Tottenham was reported as £6.7 million (€8 million).
+Parrott scored four goals in AZ's 9–1 rout of Heerenveen on 14 September 2024.
+He was named the Eredivisie Player of the Month for December 2024.
+On 21 April 2025, he opened the scoring in the 2025 KNVB Cup final as AZ went on to lose to Go Ahead Eagles on penalties following a 1–1 draw after extra time.
+Parrott started off the 2025–26 season in good form, scoring 10 goals in his first 7 appearances, but had a knee ligament injury at the end of August that kept him out of action for several months.

 International career

+Youth level

 Parrott has represented the Republic of Ireland at under-17, under-19 and under-21 youth levels.
 On 6 September 2019, Parrott scored on his under-21 debut in an Under-21 European 2021 qualifier against Armenia.
 He followed that by getting a brace of goals in the next fixture against Sweden.
 His third under 21 appearance was a 0–0 draw with Italy in which he was sent off after being shown a second yellow card following an altercation with Italy's Moise Kean, who received a straight red card for pushing Parrott in the face.